 Three years ago, the U.S. Supreme Court issued its decision in TC Heartland LLC v.
 Kraft Foods Group Brands LLC, placing tighter restrictions on where patent owners can file infringement lawsuits.
 As a result, the robust patent litigation activity in the Eastern District of Texas has eased up and spread more throughout Texas—specifically in Waco.

-During the three-day IPWatchdog CON2020, Jackson Walker partner John Jackson will join a panel discussing the realities of litigating in Texas after TC Heartland, including trends, best practices, and the differences between the districts.
+During the IPWatchdog CON2020, Jackson Walker partner John Jackson will join a panel on Tuesday, September 1 discussing the realities of litigating in Texas after TC Heartland, including trends, best practices, and the differences between the districts.
 In addition to John, the panel will include:

 - Jamie McDole, Patent Litigation Partner at Haynes and Boone